4sh/aki/README.md

 * ✔ mean the volume exist
 * x mean the volume does not exist

-You can print docker volume name or path with `-l` option:
+You can print docker volume name or path with `--long-name/-l` option:

 ![](docs/images/aki_ls_long.png)